The Ultimate List of the Best Apps for Students

 Quizlet Go

 If your student isn’t a fan of flashcards, this can be an interesting alternative.
-Plus, the picture-based nature of the information can be great for visual learners who might not do well with just text alone.
+Plus, the use of pictures in the information can be great for visual learners who might not do well with just text alone.

 Scribd